nikhil-thampi/Copilot_Breakout_session/README.md

 ### Exercise 4

 3. Create a new C++ workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
 The code should evaluate the temperate and identify the corresponding climate for that region.

+> [!NOTE]
+> You are doing great! 🥳
+> Now lets try some more exercises, to revise the concepts you have learnt about GitHub Copilot 🙂

+## Revision Section

+### Exercise 1
+1. Understand the logic for the exercise4.cpp and add sufficient inline documentation using GitHub Copilot.
+Create a README markdown file for the program.
+2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques and create a unit test plan for the new features.

+### Exercise 2
+1. Understand the COBOL file in exercise5.cbl and identify the underlying logic of the program.
+Translate the codebase in exercise2.cbl to C#, generate unit test cases for the code and corresponding documentation (including README markdown file).

+### Exercise 3

+1. Understand the existing logic in exercise6.cs and verify whether there are any existing issues/vulnerabilities.
+2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques
+3. Create unit test cases for the updated code and generate the documentation to the program in such a way that a person who is compartively new to C# should be able to understand the logic.

+### Bonus

+1. Verify the bonus_exercise.cpp program and verify how the smart pointer is implemented in the program.
+2. How can you modify the Animal class to add a new property to represent the age of the animal
+3. How can you make the program thread safe?
+4. After making the above changes, create the unit test plan and add documentation.

+## You are now a champion of GitHub Copilot 🥳